Burbinox/developer-bible/Backend/Python/README.md

 ```

 ## Dict of comprehension <a name="dict_of_comprehension"></a>
+Dict of comprehensions are generally faster than classic for loops because:
+- They are internally optimized in C within the Python interpreter.
+- For loops that use methods like append() or update() involve repeated function calls and introduce additional Python-level overhead, which makes them slower.

 ```python
 {key: value for vars in iterable} e.g. {num: num*num for num in range (1,11)}
 ```